Extending quantum detailed balance through optimal transport: Introduction

 The sections mentioned in the previous paragraph essentially set out, motivate and illustrate our approach to analyzing systems via (optimal) transport to and from other (typically simpler) systems.
 What is still needed is the theoretical underpinning for a basic tool of the theory, namely Wasserstein distance, which the next two sections are devoted to.
 In Section \ref{AfdW} we give the general definition and derive the basic metric properties of Wasserstein distances between systems on possibly different von Neumann algebras.
-Further properties of Wasserstein distances, including certain symmetries, are then investigated in Section \ref{AfdWEiensk}.
-These show how the Wasserstein distance of a system from a simpler (say classical) system satisfying detailed balance, can bound how far the system is from satisfying detailed balance.
-This section also investigates how zero Wasserstein distance between two systems relates to common structure in the two systems.